Tesho Akindele: Orlando City

 On December 9, 2018, Dallas traded Akindele to Orlando City in exchange for $100,000 of Targeted Allocation Money in 2019 and $50,000 of General Allocation Money in 2020.
 He scored on his debut, a 2–2 draw in Orlando's season opener against New York City FC.
 Akindele had his option for the 2020 season exercised by Orlando, keeping him with the club for 2020.
-On May 1, 2021, Akindele broke the record for the fastest goal scored in Orlando City history when he intercepted a backpass from Nick Hagglund to score the opener of a 3–0 win over FC Cincinnati in 31 seconds, breaking the previous record of 63 seconds set by Chris Mueller in 2018.
+On May 1, 2021, Akindele broke the record for the fastest goal scored in Orlando City history at the time when he intercepted a backpass from Nick Hagglund to score the opener of a 3–0 win over FC Cincinnati in 31 seconds, breaking the previous record of 63 seconds set by Chris Mueller in 2018.
 Upon completion of the 2021 season, Akindele's option for the 2022 season was picked up by Orlando.
 The club declined Akindele's contract option as part of the end of season roster moves on November 14, 2022.
 At the time of his departure he ranked second all-time in appearances for the club in all competitions with 121 behind only Chris Mueller and sixth for goals with 21.

 In December 2022, Akindele announced his retirement from professional soccer.

+Des Moines Menace

+In April 2024, Akindele joined Des Moines Menace ahead of the 2024 U.S. Open Cup second round match.

 International career

 Akindele attended a youth training camp of the Canadian youth national team in 2009 and played for Canada's U-17 national team in a friendly against Costa Rica on April 2, 2009.
 On November 5, 2014, it was reported that Akindele had turned down a call-up from Canada with a view to represent the United States instead, and on January 9, 2015, he was called up to the United States senior team camp ahead of friendly matches versus Chile and Panama.
 He did not play in either friendly due to not having an American passport at the time of the friendlies.

-However, on April 14, 2015, Canada coach Benito Floro told media that Akindele was "99.9 percent" going to represent Canada instead of the United States, and on June 2, Akindele accepted a call-up to the Canadian national team for two 2018 FIFA World Cup qualifying matches against Dominica.
+However, on April 14, 2015, Canada coach Benito Floro told media that Akindele was "99.9 percent" going to represent Canada instead of the United States, and on June 2, Akindele accepted a call-up to the Canada national team for two 2018 FIFA World Cup qualifying matches against Dominica.
 He made his debut for Canada against Dominica on June 11.
 He scored his first goal for Canada on June 16 in the return leg against Dominica at BMO Field in a 4–0 victory.
 Akindele scored his second Canada goal in a 1–1 friendly draw in June 2016 with Azerbaijan.

 Having been left out of the original 23-man squad for the 2021 CONCACAF Gold Cup, Akindele was called-up by Canada at the quarter-final stage on July 23 as an injury replacement for Ayo Akinola.
 He appeared as a 70th-minute substitute against Costa Rica as Canada progressed to the semi-finals with a 2–0 win.